Prepare for Grad School

 - Discuss your interest in graduate school with faculty connected to your field of interest.
 They can provide insight, personal experiences, and points of contact.

-- Begin researching possible programs by attending Graduate School Fairs, looking into programs that others have recommended, and using graduate program search engines like those provided by Petersons or Vault.
+- Begin researching possible programs by attending Graduate School Fairs, looking into programs that others have recommended, and using graduate program search engines like those provided by Petersons.